Home Log in Sign up Profile Log out

 Il Becomes Er

 One of the first things you'll notice when listening to Romanesco is the use of definite articles.
-In standard Italian, the masculine singular article il becomes er in the Roman dialect.
+In standard Italian, the masculine singular article il becomes er.
 For example, il libro (the book) becomes er libro.

 Er ragazzo (the boy) instead of il ragazzo